 Easterseals Southern California offers a variety of programs in the local community, ranging from autism care and adult day care to caregiver support.
 Easterseals’ caregiver programs focus on providing caregivers and their senior family members respite care, so they have a chance to relax, recharge, and reconnect.
 There’s also a variety of informational links and brochures to help better prepare caregivers for the road ahead.
 Click here for Easterseals Southern California.

 Acacia exists to give caregivers the support they need in an environment that’s helpful for seniors as well.
 The adult day services from Acacia are community based, and provide for both the medical and social needs of seniors living at home still.
-The adult day program is designed specifically for those caregivers who need support and assistance with family members struggling with Alzheimer’s, dementia, and other related memory care needs.
+The adult day program is designed specifically for those caregivers who need support and assistance with family members struggling with Alzheimer’s, dementia, and memory care in Orange County.
 Click here for Acacia.

 Council on Aging Southern California is focused on ensuring seniors throughout Southern California remain healthy, connected, and protected.
 The Council on Aging provides advocacy and protection through health insurance counseling programs, long-term care ombudsman programs, and financial abuse specialist teams.
 There are also education and outreach programs, as well as socialization programs to care for seniors mentally, socially, and physically.
 Click here for Council on Aging Southern California.

 Dayle Mcintosh Center offers individual and community options for caregiver support and senior living assistance through a variety of programs.
 Support services provide advocacy and personal assistance for seniors, along with information and referral assistance.
 For example, Dayle Mcintosh Center can help seniors find a caregiver or help caregivers cop with adjustments to the health and well-being of a loved one suffering from disability, Alzheimer’s, or dementia.
 Click here for Dayle Mcintosh Center.